Nick Ahmed Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.50 team ERA ranks 22nd among all league pitching staffs.
+- The Mets have a 4.46 team ERA that ranks 21st across all league pitching staffs.

-- Mets pitchers combine to allow 114 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Mets pitchers combine to allow 115 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- The righty's last time out came on Wednesday, June 28 against the Milwaukee Brewers, when he tossed five innings, surrendering two earned runs while allowing five hits.
+- In his most recent time out on Friday, the right-hander tossed five innings against the San Francisco Giants, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.